More Intimacy? Investigate The Meaning Of “Loaded” Words

 The way you navigate differences has a lot to do with how secure you feel about yourself.

 People that don’t feel safe in life will tend to be more reactive.
-Try new strategies to overcome insecurity when it’s activated…
+This can be overcome by trying new strategies when insecurity gets activated…rather than using reactive strategies that are, by definition, design to protect you and are motivated by fear.

 When you do that, you instantly move into curiosity rather than a fear-based reactive response.